Skip to Content

 Replay a past transaction

-Replay any mainnet transaction locally.
+Replay any past transaction locally.
 You get its full object and trace artifacts.

 galene replay <tx-digest>